cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 ## Step 2: Build & Install BOSH PSModules

-- Clone this repo, expand the bosh-agent submodule:
+- Clone this repo on your host (NOT in the VM for your stemcell), and expand the bosh-agent submodule:

 **NOTE**: On Windows you MUST clone straight into `C:\\`, or the git clone and submodule update will fail due to file path lengths.

 ```
 git clone --recursive https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder
 cd bosh-windows-stemcell-builder
+gem install bundler
 bundle install
 rake package:psmodules
 ```